If you’ve ever been stuck without your charger, you’ve probably wondered how to charge an e-bike battery without charger access.

 Then, if you have a compatible adapter or charger that works with AC, plug it in.
 Keep in mind: you don’t want to drain your car battery too far, or you might not be going anywhere later.
 Also, make sure the inverter has enough wattage to handle the job.

-4. Try a Universal Charger or Adjustable Power Supply (For the Tech-Savvy)
+4. Try a Universal Charger or Adjustable Power Supply

 These chargers let you dial in the exact voltage and current your battery needs.
 Sounds great, right?
 But here’s the catch: if you don’t know what you’re doing, you could easily fry the battery.